ImpressCMS/vagrant-impressbox/README.md

 # ImpressBox

+*NOTE:* this readme is for 0.2 version.
+Please wait for the release!

 **ImpressBox** is plugin to make easier to configure web development virtual enviroment for [Vagrant](https://www.vagrantup.com).
 It comes with some predefined templates for some frameworks and CMS'es (latest versions):
   - [CakePHP](http://cakephp.org)
   - [ImpressCMS](http://impresscms.org)